What Is An Electronic Cigarette?

 Variable temperature (VT) requires slightly more preparation, but adds another level of control and regulation that can provide an outstanding vaping experience.

-When in variable temperature mode you need to use a specific atomizer head that has a coil built using wire designed to work alongside VT.
+When in variable temperature mode you need to use a specific coil that has a coil built using wire designed to work alongside VT.
 This is usually nickel, titanium or stainless steel.
-With one of these VT atomizer heads installed you set a target temperature on your VT device in Fahrenheit or Celsius.
-Your atomizer coil is rapidly heated to your selected temperature, and by continuously monitoring the change in coil resistance which is caused by temperature change, the power applied to the coil is varied to keep your temperature constant.
+With one of these VT coils installed you set a target temperature on your VT device in Fahrenheit or Celsius.
+Your coil is rapidly heated to your selected temperature, and by continuously monitoring the change in coil resistance which is caused by temperature change, the power applied to the coil is varied to keep your temperature constant.
 Without the control that VT provides, it means that your coil can surpass their heat limit and fire much hotter than is ideal, with VT vaping the risk of this is drastically reduced.

 Your selected temperature is reached in a fraction of a second meaning that full vapour, flavour and nicotine 'hit' are delivered instantly and are much more intense from the beginning of the draw.
 No flavour degradation from having to take long, slow draws.
 In fact you can draw as hard or as gently as you want and the temperature control ensures the vapour is being evaporated from a coil close to your set temperature, so the flavour stays the same.